ACCESSIBILITY

 Getting There

-• Parking:Dedicated accessible parking is located in Campbell Street at the front gate of the Festival Arena, within the blocked off portion of the road.
-Those with an appropriate permit will be directed to these parks by volunteers who will be in attendance (See map).
+Accessible parking is located in Campbell Street at the front gate of the Festival Arena, within the blocked off portion of the road.
+Those with an Accessible Parking Permit will be directed to these parks by volunteers at the road closure points.

 • V/line Service